jjh1214/hitbot_sim/README.md

 ```
 ![alt text](<Screenshot from 2024-05-03 09-31-35.png>)

-Click Randomize and check changes the links.
+Click Randomize and check changes the links in Rviz2.

 Click Center to return to the initial position.